Adventure for Cresthaven RPG

 Exit to the west and HIDDEN DOOR (DC15 Search) in the eastern wall.
 If the players have had a fun and you’d like to reward them, then have the door be open and not requiring a check to find it.

-Hidden room contains 1,000 silver pieces, 4 gems (value 60 gp each), diamond necklace and matching earrings (100 gp), and 6 potions (unidentified keep their function secret) – 1 giant strength, 2 of water breathing, 2 of cure poison and 1 of invisibility.
+Hidden room contains 1,000 silver pieces, 4 gems (value 60 gp each), diamond pendant and matching earrings (100 gp), and 6 potions (unidentified keep their function secret) – 1 giant strength, 2 of water breathing, 2 of cure poison and 1 of invisibility.
 The treasure room contains various valuable items and gold.
 Remember to account for encumbrance when carrying treasure.
 The Orc leader carries a +1 mace.

 Unidentified Magic Items.
 Magic Items and Potions can be identified by a qualified magic user, typically in town at a cost of 1GP each.
 Potions have a single use and testing them will use them up.